 Your team of doctors, nurses and social workers are valuable sources of support as you cope with a cancer diagnosis.

-When you first heard you had cancer, you may have felt shocked, scared or numb.
-Everyone reacts to the news in his or her own way.
-However, most newly diagnosed people face similar challenges: they need to learn about their diagnosis and treatment options, understand how the treatment plan will affect their lives and find out what resources are available to them.
+When you first heard the word “cancer,” you may have felt shocked, scared or numb.
+Reactions to a diagnosis are unique; there is no wrong or right way to respond to this news.
+Many newly diagnosed people face similar challenges: you may want to obtain information about the diagnosis and treatment options, ask questions to understand how the treatment plan will affect your life and find out what resources may be helpful throughout the process.

-This e-booklet discusses ways to develop good communication with your health care team so you can get the best care possible.
+This booklet discusses ways to develop good communication with your health care team so you have access to the best possible care.
 It also explores ways you can take an active role in your care as a key member of that team.
 After all, you are the person who best knows how your treatment is affecting your quality of life and what issues are most important to you.

-Doctors’ appointments are the main time you’ll get to speak with the members of your health care team.
-You may feel nervous when going in for an appointment, perhaps worrying that you will forget to ask an important question or that your doctor will be too busy to listen to your concerns.
-Such fears are normal, but good preparation can improve how comfortable you are during your appointments.
-It can also make you more satisfied with your doctor visits overall.
+It is normal to feel nervous when going in for an appointment; you might worry that you will forget to ask an important question or that your doctor will be too busy to listen to your concerns.
+Such fears are normal, and good preparation can improve how comfortable you are during your appointments.
+It can also make you more satisfied with your appointments overall.
 Here are some tips for communicating with your health care team during appointments:

 Write down your questions.
 Bring a written list of any questions you may have.
 Number your concerns in order of importance, and ask the most important questions first.
 Let your doctor know you have a list so he or she can set aside some time during the appointment to go over it with you.

 Take notes.
 Write down your doctors’ answers to your questions.
-Take down any other important information you want to remember—the names of the members of your health care team, places you were referred to, dates and times of future appointments, and when and how to take any medicines you were prescribed.
+Take down any other important information you want to remember; for example, the names of the members of your health care team, places you were referred to, dates and times of future appointments, and when and how to take any medicines you were prescribed.

 Bring someone with you.
 Let the person know ahead of time how he or she can be most helpful to you during your appointment.
 In addition to giving you moral support, he or she can: